-Finance, much like many fields, has become an increasingly siloed industry, especially in relation to technology.
-There are people who know finance and there are others who can code.
+Finance, like many fields, has become an increasingly siloed industry, especially in relation to technology.
+There are people who understand finance and there are others who can code, but unfortunately there are few who understand both.
 This is the situation I faced when arriving as a summer analyst at JP Morgan in the summer of 2017.

 As the technology department generally lacked a working knowledge of the financial industry, there were many opportunities to integrate the two fields.
-In an attempt to do this, I set out to develop an algorithm that would utilized the technical skills held by software teams to help fully meet the needs of the financial analysts.
-As our division focused primarily on Chinese equity I opted to develop a machine learning algorithm that could outperform the archaic research methods that were in use.
+In an attempt to do this, I set out to develop an algorithm that would utilize cutting edge data science technology to help fully meet the needs of financial analysts.
+As our division focused primarily on Chinese equity I opted to develop a machine learning algorithm that could outperform the archaic research methods that were in use for this investment class.

 Building a hypothesis